Performance Framework

 Agency Priority Goals

 Agency leaders from major Federal agencies select approximately four to five goals every two years, identify responsible officials for goal achievement, and review performance on a quarterly basis to identify barriers to progress and make changes to implementation strategies to achieve goal outcomes.
-APGs to be achieved throughout the course of Fiscal Years 2022-2023 have been established by major Federal agencies concurrent with the release of the President’s FY 2023 Budget.

-Strategic Objectives and Annual Reviews of Progress
+Strategic Objectives and Data-driven Reviews of Progress

 Strategic Objectives.
 Updated and revised every four years, Strategic Objectives reflect the outcome or management impacts the agency is trying to achieve over the term of an Administration.
 They express the results or direction the agency will work to achieve to make progress on its mission.
 Strategic Objectives advance the long-term outcomes identified in the Agency Strategic Plan, and are supported by more specific performance goals and indicators.
 Annually, agency leaders conduct a Strategic Review that assesses agency progress on achieving the mission, service, stewardship, and other crosscutting strategic objectives in the Agency Strategic Plan, and uses relative assessments to categorize a subset of strategic objectives.
-Concurrent with the release of the President’s FY 2023 Budget, Federal agencies established new strategic objectives spanning 2022 through 2026.
+Agency Strategic Plans and strategic objectives can be found by navigating to each agency’s homepage.

 Agency Strategic Plans and strategic objectives can be found by navigating to each agency’s homepage.

-Strategic Reviews to Assess Progress on Strategic Objectives.
-Annually, agency leaders review progress being made on each of its strategic objectives in the Agency Strategic Plan by conducting a Strategic Review.
+Codified into law by the Agency Performance Act of 2024 (Public Law 118-190), annually, agency leaders review progress being made on each of its strategic objectives in the Agency Strategic Plan by conducting a Strategic Review.
 An annual assessment that synthesizes and analyzes available performance information and other evidence, the Strategic Reviews are designed to inform budget, legislative, and management decisions.
 These relative assessments of progress for an agency’s strategic objectives requires analysis across multiple perspectives and sources of evidence, both qualitative and quantitative, as agency leadership applies judgment when determining relative levels of progress and appropriate follow-up action for achieving longer-term impacts and outcomes articulated by strategic objectives.